NNihashi/SHAP-in-small-size-memory-machine/README.md

 1. Training models(LightGBM: https://github.com/microsoft/LightGBM) from full-records data(with cross-validation and averaging)
 2. Splitting Full-records data into chunks of an empirically determined size(maximal records maintaining memory stability)
 3. Predicting SHAP values and target values
-4. Concatenating chunks and averaging over models(averaging is in step by step manner to reduce memory space)
+4. Concatenating chunks and averaging over models(averaging is in step by step manner to spare memory space)
 5. Converting results into Pandas Dataframe, and appending column names and unique-keys(for convenience in following analysis)